DanRiess/bulky/new_category_checklist.md

 -   Update the getTestData function in the offer store and call it in BazaarView.vue

 Next steps
-contracts and blueprints need item level distinction, similar to expedition. rogue markers have to be added as well add fragment category with set searching capabilities
+add fragment category with set searching capabilities